lowripowell/NiPypeTrial/README.md

 # NiPypeTrial
 Turning my masters research project on spatial smoothing for fMRI into a NiPype workflow to get use to BIDS and other techniques

-# 🧠 Nipype-based fMRI Analysis Pipeline for [Your Project Title]
+# 🧠 Nipype-based fMRI Analysis Pipeline for Spatial Smoothing Analysis Effect

 This repository will eventually contain the complete analysis pipeline for my Master's research project:
 **"Blurred Lines: How Spatial Smoothing
 Influences the Statistical Analysis and
-Interpretation of fMRI Data"**,  developed using [Nipype](https://nipype.readthedocs.io/en/latest/) to ensure modularity, reproducibility, and compatibility with the BIDS standard.
+Interpretation of fMRI Data"**, (Research_Project.pdf) developed using NiPype

 ---

 ## 📚 Project Summary

-This project investigates [brief 1–2 sentence summary of the research goal].
+This project investigates how changing the spatial smoothing level of a single fMRI dataset can impact the statistcial analysis and interpretation of data.

-We implemented a BIDS-compliant pipeline using Nipype to integrate [e.g., FSL preprocessing, SPM statistics, custom Python analysis, etc.].
-The workflow is container-ready and publicly reproducible.
+I will be implementing a BIDS style pipeline using Nipype to integrate statistical analysis and preprocessing techniques.
+The aim is to get the workflow to be container ready and publivly reporducible.

 ---